NOT ‘Euthanasia’: A Cover-Up & A Coerced Termination Under False Pretences

 And NOW – do you want to know what REALLY went on with my little Harry?
 Do you want to know why my gut was screaming at me that something wasn’t right with this whole story and this whole scene just as loudly as Harry was screaming while standing up in that ICU cage the night before?

-morning of December 1st.
-By the time I arrived at Massey that afternoon, he wsold have been s at the peak of a pharmaceutical pincer effect caused by 200mg of Gabapentin and a potentiating dose of Prevomax given while he was already metabolically compromised by the dehydration.
+here’s exactly what I was able to ascertain from that invoice: They had loaded up on three separate occasions (without cause and without my authorisation or even my knowledge) this tiny, dehydrated dog, with a cocktail of strong and potentiated sedatives on the morning of December 1st.
+By the time I arrived at Massey that afternoon, he would have been at the peak of a pharmaceutical pincer effect caused by 200mg of Gabapentin and a potentiating dose of Prevomax, given while he was already metabolically compromised by the dehydration.

 Incompetent or just plan wicked?
 Whichever it was (certainly both, in my view) . . . it was not only without my consent, but also without my knowledge.
 And here’s the evil in play: it remained outside of my knowledge until I found this smoking gun invoice . . . that, together with some deep-dive research, heartbreakingly, explained everything.

 DO you know WHY I’ve requested these?
-I’ll tell you: BECAUSE HARRY HAD
+I’ll tell you:

-NOT HAD A “NEUROLOGICAL EVENT’.
+BECAUSE HARRY HAD NOT HAD A “NEUROLOGICAL EVENT’.
 HE WAS HEAVILY SEDATED.
 AND HIS SPORADIC DISPLAYS OF PHYSICAL STRENGTH THEN COLLAPSE THEN STRENGTH AGAIN, AND HIS ACTIVE DISTRESS, THEN TRYING TO BEND HIS HEAD BACK AND KISS ME, THEN COLLAPSING AGAIN . . .
 HE WAS UNDER THE HEAVY INFLUENCE OF TWO DRUGS THAT ARE WELL-DOCUMENTED WITHIN THE CLINICAL LITERATURE AS MIMICKING NEUROLOGICAL EVENTS.

 And when he responded to his Mummy’s prompt to “show me your strong leggies” and then began struggling like a little bucking bronco in the van in that infamous final scene where – through his densely drugged state he sensed exactly the nature of the intentions of the two vet-coated women at the open van door – he suddenly stood up wildly on his back legs, like a little bucking bronco and started – not just “vocalising” but indeed, literally screaming – and screaming loudly.
-And – while I had NO idea what I was witnessing was a heavily drugged little Harry trying to communicate with me that he was “still in here”, the Massey vet, “Steffi’, certainly DID know, as she wickedly instructed me to hold him down, so that she could quickly get the kill shot into him and take him out.
-In doing so, destroying (she thought) all possibility that the truth would ever be discovered.

 But here – as I now (very much too late) know – is that truth:

-The invoice:
+The Invoice:

 Gabapentin

-- Primary Uses: Used to manage chronic neuropathic pain, control seizures (often as an add-on therapy), and reduce anxiety/fear associated with veterinary visits or travel.
+• Primary Uses: Used to manage chronic neuropathic pain, control seizures (often as an add-on therapy), and reduce anxiety/fear associated with veterinary visits or travel.

-- Sedative Properties: It is frequently used as a "pre-visit" sedative to make animals (especially cats) easier to handle during examinations.
+• Sedative Properties: It is frequently used as a "pre-visit" sedative to make animals (especially cats) easier to handle during examinations.

-- Ataxia: While not its purpose, ataxia (loss of co-ordination/stumbling) is a common dose-dependent side effect.
+• Ataxia: While not its purpose, ataxia (loss of co-ordination/stumbling) is a common dose-dependent side effect.
 "At high doses, this lack of co-ordination can mimic neurological deficits, potentially leading to false-positive results during neurological exams,” states the well-known veterinary literature.

 The Clinical Reality: